jdavis/jdavis.github.com/_posts/2013-06-09-the-legacy-of-the-clicky-keyboards.md

 So far I'm very happy that I bought a nice keyboard that will last for a long time.
 I am also very glad I went with a Das keyboard.

-The fellow interns that I worked with last summer have carried the tradition to various companies.
+The fellow interns that I worked with last summer have carried the legacy to various companies.
 The intern with the Model M will be starting at Microsoft on July 1st.
 The intern that had the Das Keyboard is starting a career at Google soon.
 I'm at Amazon and there's no telling where the other very smart interns